Segmented Operations using Matrix Multiplications

 In the final vector $\vecz^*$, the element $\vecz^*(j),j\in[s],$ is equal to the corresponding element $\scanx(j)$ minus the last element of the previous segment.
-More specifically, for all $j=1,\ldots, s$, we must subtract from $\scanx(j)$ the element $\scanx(i)$, for some $i<j$, if and only if both the following conditions hold simultaneously: \begin{enumerate} \item $\scanf(i)\neq \scanf(i+1)$:\quad \text{true, if segment ends at index }$i$, \item $\scanf(j)=\scanf(i+1)$:\quad \text{true, if index j is in next segment}. \end{enumerate} To perform this subtraction efficiently, we will prepare an ``update vector'' $\vecu$, which contains $B$-bit integer elements, and each element $\vecu(j)$ will be subtracted from $\scanx(j)$.
+More specifically, for all $j=1,\ldots, s$, we must subtract from $\scanx(j)$ the element $\scanx(i)$, for some $i<j$, if and only if both the following conditions hold simultaneously: \begin{enumerate} \item $\scanf(i)\neq \scanf(i+1)$:\quad \text{true, if segment ends at }$i$, \item $\scanf(j)=\scanf(i+1)$:\quad \text{true, if j is in next segment}. \end{enumerate} To perform this subtraction efficiently, we will prepare an ``update vector'' $\vecu$, which contains $B$-bit integer elements, and each element $\vecu(j)$ will be subtracted from $\scanx(j)$.
 To that end, we first construct a binary ``filter matrix'' $\matQ$, whose elements encode the above conditions 1. and 2., in particular:

 The elements of the matrix $\matQ$ can be prepared by a circuit of constant depth and size $O(s^2B)$.

 Given $\matQ$, we can write the elements of $\vecu$ as

 where in this case we slightly abuse the $\bigvee$ and $\wedge$ notation, since $\scanx(i)$ is a $B$-bit integer, and therefore $\scanx(i)\wedge \matQ(i,j)$ indicates that the ``$\wedge$'' gate operates on all the bits of $\scanx$ one-by-one.
 The size of this circuit is $\OO(s^2B)$, and the depth is again constant.